5kullnight/ocr-cs-alevel/1.2 Software and Software Development/1.2.3. Software Development/Programming Methodologies.md

 Software development methodologies define the process and structure for planning, designing, developing, and maintaining software.
 Each methodology has its own strengths and weaknesses and is suited to specific types of projects.
 Below is a summary of the key methodologies and their characteristics:

----
-### **Software Development Life Cycle (SDLC)**
+# Software Development Life Cycle (SDLC):
-1. **Stages of SDLC**:
+**Stages of SDLC**:
-    - **Analysis**:
+1. **Analysis**:
     - Stakeholder requirements are gathered to define the system’s needs.
     - Strengths and weaknesses of the current solution are analyzed.
-    - **Design**:
+2. **Design**:
     - Inputs, outputs, security, hardware, and the user interface are designed.
     - A test plan is also prepared.
-    - **Development**:
+3. **Development**:
     - The system is broken into modules for programming by teams.
-    - **Testing**:
+4. **Testing**:
     - Different testing methods ensure functionality:
 	    - **Alpha Testing**: Performed by the development team to fix initial bugs.
 	    - **Beta Testing**: Conducted by end-users for feedback.
 	    - **White Box Testing**: Tests internal program structure.
+Dry source code runs.
+Trace tables.
+Checking every possible condition if they are right.
 	    - **Black Box Testing**: Tests inputs and outputs without knowing the internal structure.
-    - **Implementation**:
+5. **Implementation**:
 	- The software is installed in the user environment.
-    - **Evaluation**:
+6. **Evaluation**:
     - The system is evaluated for robustness, reliability, portability, and maintainability.
-    - **Maintenance**:
+7. **Maintenance**:
     - Updates are made to address bugs, improve performance, or fix security issues.

----
-### **1. Waterfall Model**
+"WAXy SPRay" (Waterfall, Agile, XP, Spiral, RAD)
+# 1. Waterfall Model:
 - **Description**: A traditional, sequential approach where each stage must be completed before the next begins.
 - **Key Features**:
     - Stages include analysis, design, development, testing, implementation, and evaluation.